Muhammad Saeed al-Hakim: Biography

 Al-Hakim was born in the holy city of Najaf on 1 February 1936 to Sayyid Muhammad-Ali al-Hakeem.
 His mother was the daughter of grand Ayatollah, Muhsin al-Hakim.
 His father was a nephew of the grand Ayatollah.

 Education

-As someone who hailed from a clerical family, al-Hakim began his religious education at the tender age of 5.
+Al-Hakim, who came from a clerical family, began his religious education at age five.
 Under his father, he studied in the introductory subjects that include Arabic language, and grammar; logic; eloquence; jurisprudence and its fundamentals, until concluding his intermediate studies.
 He studied under his maternal grandfather, the grand Ayatollah, the advanced studies, where he attended a great deal of his Jurisprudence teachings.
 Among his other teachers were Shaykh Hussein Al-Hilli and Sayyid Abu al-Qasim al-Khoei were also among his teachers.

 Ba'thist imprisonment

-In 1983, the Ba'thist regime imprisoned a large number of members of the Hakim family, including al-Hakim, and they remained there for 8 years.
+In 1983, the Ba'thist regime imprisoned a large number of members of the Hakim family, including al-Hakim, and they remained there for eight years.